Mixed Quantum-Classical Methods for Polaron Spectral Functions: Introduction

-Mixed quantum-classical (MQC) methods, where electrons are treated quantum mechanically and phonons are treated classically, offer a promising alternative to these methods.~\cite{Herman1994,Thoss2004} In particular, MQC approaches, albeit approximate, offer the flexibility of treating systems beyond simple examples such as the Holstein model, including those where the EPI is non-linear and where the phonons are anharmonic.
+Mixed quantum-classical (MQC) methods, where electrons are treated quantum mechanically and phonons are treated classically, offer a promising alternative to these methods.~\cite{Herman1994,Thoss2004} Indeed, a recent study by Mitrić \textit{et al.}~\cite{Mitri2025} shows a remarkable agreement between MQC and exact treatments of the frequency-dependent mobility in the one-dimensional Holstein model near adiabatic limit.
+MQC approaches, albeit approximate, offer the flexibility of treating systems beyond simple examples such as the Holstein model, including those where the EPI is non-linear and where the phonons are anharmonic.
 In addition, MQC methods can be used to efficiently simulate the behavior of \textit{ab initio} models of EPI in solids where near-exact approaches become extremely expensive.
-However, there are many variants of MQC techniques, and to date there has been no systematic comparison of MQC in models of EPI to assess their efficacy and accuracy for quantities such as the spectral function.
+For example, they have been applied to study charge transport in crystalline rubrene.~\cite{Runeson2024b} However, there are many variants of MQC techniques, and to date there has been no systematic comparison of MQC in models of EPI to assess their efficacy and accuracy for quantities such as the spectral function.